Ronnie Spector: 1983–2002: "Take Me Home Tonight", Unfinished Business, and return to music

 In 1986, Ronnie Spector enjoyed a resurgence of popular radio airplay as the featured vocalist on Eddie Money's Top 5 hit, "Take Me Home Tonight", in which she answers Money's chorus lyric, "just like Ronnie sang", with, "be my little baby".
 The song's music video was one of the top videos of the year and in heavy rotation on MTV.
 During this period, she also recorded the song "Tonight You're Mine, Baby" (from the film Just One of the Guys).
 In 1988, she began performing at the Ronnie Spector's Christmas Party, a seasonal staple at B.B.
 King Blues Club & Grill in New York City.
 In 1999, she released the EP, She Talks to Rainbows, which featured a few covers of older songs.
 Joey Ramone acted as producer.

 In 1988, she and the other members of the Ronettes sued Phil Spector for nonpayment of royalties and for unpaid income he made from licensing of Ronettes’ music.
 In 2001, a New York court announced a verdict in favor of the Ronettes, ordering him to pay $2.6 million in back royalties.
 The judgment was overturned by a Court of Appeals in 2002 and remanded back to the New York State Supreme Court.
 The judges found that their contract gave Phil unconditional rights to the recordings.
-It was ruled that Ronnie Spector was entitled to her share of the royalties, which she had forfeited in her divorce settlement, but they reversed a lower court's ruling that the group were entitled to the music industry's standard 50 percent royalty rate.
+It was ruled that Ronnie was entitled to her share of the royalties, which she had forfeited in her divorce settlement, but they reversed a lower court's ruling that the group were entitled to the music industry's standard 50 percent royalty rate.
 In the outcome, Phil paid in excess of $1 million to Ronnie Spector.
 In December 1998, having just signed to the Creation Records label, she appeared on the BBC's Later... with Jools Holland.

 2003–2022: Collaborations and English Heart

 In 2003, Ronnie Spector provided backing vocals for The Misfits' album Project 1950 on the songs "This Magic Moment" and "You Belong to Me."
 In 2004, the Ronettes were inducted into the Vocal Group Hall of Fame.

-She provided guest vocals on the track "Ode to LA", on The Raveonettes' album Pretty in Black (2005).
+Spector provided guest vocals on the track "Ode to LA", on The Raveonettes' album Pretty in Black (2005).
 Her album, Last of the Rock Stars (2006), was released by High Coin and featured contributions from members of The Raconteurs, Nick Zinner of the Yeah Yeah Yeahs, The Raveonettes, Patti Smith, and Keith Richards.
 Spector herself co-produced two of the songs.
 Despite objections from Phil Spector, who was awaiting trial for murder, the Ronettes were inducted into the Rock & Roll Hall of Fame in 2007.